gromto/zap_imoveis_pipeline/README.md

-# 🏙️ Zap Imóveis Scraper
+# 🏙️ Zap Imóveis Pipeline

 End-to-end data pipeline that scrapes real estate listings from Zap Imóveis, processes the data, and create a visualization heatmap using Streamlit.